0x6b/copy-selection-as-markdown/README.md

 ## Usage

-Right click and select `Copy Selection as Markdown`.
+Right click and select:

+- when part of the page is selected: **Copy Selection as Markdown**
+- when user context-clicks in the page: **Copy Title and URL as Markdown**